mccright/rand-notes/cryptocurrency-notes.md

 # Cryptocurrency Notes

 *This is just a scratchpad for now*.
 ...since its emergence in 2008/9, digital currency has existed outside of government and traditional banking/financial services controls and constraints, and depends on tight integration with public [distributed ledgers](https://en.wikipedia.org/wiki/Distributed_ledger) called [blockchains](https://en.wikipedia.org/wiki/Blockchain) or [*Distributed Ledger Technology* (DLT)](https://www.investopedia.com/terms/d/distributed-ledger-technology-dlt.asp) (decentralized, immutable, encrypted, tokenized, distributed, consensus-building and record-keeping).
 It has also depended on lots of venture capital (*and civilian investor*) funding.
 There are at least [four types of blockchain networks](https://en.wikipedia.org/wiki/Blockchain#Types) today: public blockchains, private blockchains, consortium blockchains and hybrid blockchains.
+Public (*sometimes called "permissionless"*) blockchains support some of the most popular cryptocurrency networks like Bitcoin and Ethereum, and have several components that enable them to transfer value without relying on trusted third parties -- [a research paper by the NY Fed examines these components](https://libertystreeteconomics.newyorkfed.org/2023/08/what-makes-cryptocurrencies-different/).

 My reading and experience in the financial services industry leads me to believe that for much of their short lifetime, cryptocurrencies, blockchain/DLT and an ecosystem of '*So, you wanted to use it?*' technology have been pumped using hyper-positive myths that attempt to define them as a magical, safe, inherently egalitarian, democratic, decentralized and anonymity-protecting utopia.